epics-modules/Dante/docs/source/index.rst

 In MCA mapping mode the GatingMode can be "Free running", "Trig rising", "Trig falling", or "Trig both".
 In free-running mode the Dante will begin the next spectrum when the PresetReal time has elapsed.
-In triggered mode the Dante will begin the next spectrum when the when a trigger occurs or when the PresetReal time has elapsed, whichever comes first.
+In triggered mode the Dante will begin the next spectrum when a trigger occurs or when the PresetReal time has elapsed, whichever comes first.
 To advance only on trigger events set the PresetReal time to a value larger than the maximum time between triggers.